EPCCed/safe-docs/docs/safe-for-users.md

 ### <a id="mlist"></a> How to get added to, or removed from the email mailing list?

+There is one mailing list which **all** users are subscribed to, *All user mailing*.
+It is a condition of using the service that you receive these important mailings.

 There are three mailing list options available.</p>

 1. The *Major Announcements* mailings will contain information on major service upgrades and future plans.